Welcome to Eureka Street

 'A purely transactional vision of politics is both flawed and fundamentally unethical, and is likewise grounded in a false and unethical view of human life.'

 President Trump’s relationships with other nations are also transactional.
 He has set out to weaken international institutions, such as United Nations bodies, which regulate the economic, political and judicial relationships between nations.
 He prefers direct and unmediated dealings with individual nations.
 The conduct of these relationships also reflects self-interest and differences in power relationships.
 Within a few days he squashed Colombian protest against the dumping of returned immigrants by threatening tariffs.
-His claim to Greenland over Norway and to control the Panama Canal over Panama also reflects the difference of power.
+His claim to Greenland over Denmark and to control the Panama Canal over Panama also reflects the difference of power.
 In mediating relationships between nations of equal power, like Russia, he welcomes transactions in which he can make a deal, even if they are at the cost of weaker nations.

 How should we assess this transactional approach to national and international relationships?
 In the short term, there is no reason to think it will not be effective on its own terms.
 The United States may indeed become wealthier and more assertive, though also more unequal.
 And through control of the news media and its interpretation, discontent among the majority of the population could be redirected toward manufactured internal enemies.